TankerHQ/spec/blocks_verification.md

 Verification:

-- The author must be a DeviceCreation
+- The author must be a DeviceCreation block
 - The device_id field must contain the hash of a DeviceCreation block
 - The revoked device must belong to the author
 - The revoked device must not already be revoked